DFreds/dfreds-module-docs/docs/free-modules/convenient-effects/index.md

 <br/>
 <br/>

-A module that adds easy to use toggleable active effects for common use cases.
+A module that allows creation of easy-to-use toggleable active effects.

-Currently, the DND5e and SW5e systems have pre-created effects, but any system can create their own effects.
+Currently, the DND5e and SW5e systems come with pre-created effects, but any system can create their own effects.

+## Overview

+Managing effects in tabletop roleplaying games can be complex and time-consuming.
+Game masters often need to track multiple simultaneous effects, from spell durations to status conditions, all while keeping the game running smoothly.

+This module simplifies effect management through an intuitive interface that's accessible right from your token controls.
+With just a few clicks, you can apply, remove, and track effects without disrupting the flow of your game.

+For DND5e and SW5e systems, the module comes pre-configured with dozens of commonly used effects, making it ready to use out of the box.
+The effects are designed to work seamlessly with popular modules like Midi-QoL and DAE, providing automatic tracking of effect durations, conditions, and their interactions.

 ## Features